-Considering this, the Biodiversity Finance Initiative Nepal (BIOFIN-Nepal) is supporting the government of Nepal to assess the consequences of the agricultural incentives (subsidy) on the biodiversity (hereafter study) and proposed reform (upscaling) actions for the prioritized (harmful) subsidy.
+Considering this, the Biodiversity Finance Initiative Nepal (BIOFIN-Nepal) is supporting the government of Nepal to assess the consequences of the agricultural incentives (subsidy) on the biodiversity (hereafter study) and proposed reform (upscaling) actions for the prioritized (harmful) subsidy6.
 BIOFIN - Nepal has recruited a national service provider and international consultant (hereafter study team) to undertake a study for prioritizing subsidies and incentives that are potentially (harmful) to the biodiversity and thereby develop a detailed reform action plans of the selected incentives/subsidy aligning with the national priority.
 Of the different subsidies and incentives being provided in the agricultural sector, the study has identified agricultural credit, incentives for the livestock insurance and subsidy and chemical fertilizer might adversely impact on the biodiversity.
 Furthermore, the study hypothesised that the incentives would lead to the intensification of the agriculture, especially through increased in business activities (e.g. expansion of the cultivation area, technological advancement), which may adversely impact on the biodiversity.
-The potential consequences to could be immediate (decline of population, pollution, grazing pressure, land cover changes) or long-term (loss of species diversity; ).
+The potential consequences could be immediate (decline of population, pollution, grazing pressure, land cover changes) or long-term (loss of species diversity;).
+In this regards, BIOFIN Nepal intends to hire a consultant to gather available evidence of harm to nature, biodiversity, ecosystems, ecosystem services, endangered species caused by the selected subsidies, i.e. insurance premium subsidy in this case.